Lyle Oberg

-Lyle Knute Oberg ECA (born January 6, 1960) is an Albertan politician and former member of the Legislative Assembly.
-He is also a physician and business executive.
+Lyle Knute Oberg ECA (born January 6, 1960) is a Canadian politician, business executive, and former member of the Legislative Assembly in Alberta.
+He is also a physician.

 Life and career

 Oberg was born near Forestburg, Alberta in 1960.
-A physician by profession, Oberg was first elected to the Legislative Assembly of Alberta as a Progressive Conservative in 1993.
-He was first appointed to the Alberta Cabinet in 1997 and served numerous posts.
+A physician by profession, Oberg was first elected to the MLA as a member of the Progressive Conservative in 1993.
+He was first appointed to the Alberta Cabinet in 1997 and served in numerous posts.

 Oberg was appointed Minister of Family and Social Services in March 1997.
 Over the next two years, he oversaw the move of children's services and services for persons with developmental disabilities to community-based delivery.
-He launched a western Canadian initiative to address Fetal Alcohol Syndrome and implemented an interprovincial strategy to share resources and develop new and better approaches for addressing FAS.
-As part of the Alberta Children's Agenda, he introduced the Alberta Child Health Benefit Program and played a key role in the development of the Protection of Children Involved in Prostitution Act.
+He launched a western Canadian initiative to address Fetal Alcohol Syndrome and implemented an interprovincial strategy to share resources and develop new approaches for addressing FAS.
+As part of the Alberta Children's Agenda, he introduced the Alberta Child Health Benefit Program and played a role in the development of the Protection of Children Involved in Prostitution Act.